 Theatre 1-8 is an introductory/intermediate class of Theatre--design, production, and performance.
-Some specific skills you will learn are pantomime, improvisation, scene analysis, oral interpretation, playwrighting, acting, audition techniques, design elements, theatre history, stage combat, as well as other technical areas of study.
+Some specific skills you may learn are pantomime, improvisation, scene analysis, oral interpretation, playwrighting, acting, audition techniques, design elements, theatre history, stage combat, as well as other technical areas of study.

 All performances are only within the classroom and this is an excellent first step if you are interested in acting or just improving your public speaking skills.
 This class fulfills the UC system's A-G requirements as a Fine Art and adheres to both California State Standards and the National Common Core Standards for Theatre Arts.